understanding-search/maze-dataset/docs/paper/paper.md

 - For rigorous investigations of the response of a model to various distributional shifts, preserving metadata about the generation algorithm with the dataset itself is essential.
 To this end, our package efficiently stores the dataset along with its metadata in a single human-readable file [@zanj].
 This metadata is loaded when the dataset is retrieved from disk and makes it simple to understand how exactly each maze was generated.
 As far as we are aware, no existing packages do this reliably.

 - Storing mazes as images is not only difficult to work with, but also inefficient.
 Directly storing adjacency matrices is also inefficient as subgraphs of the lattice are sparse.
 Storing adjacency lists can be efficient, but comes with a higher lookup cost and possible high comparison cost.
 We use a simple, efficient representation of mazes that is optimized for subgraphs of a $d$-dimensional finite lattice that we do not believe is used in any existing maze generation package.
+This method is described in detail in \autoref{implementation}.

 - Our package is easily installable with source code freely available.
 It is extensively tested, type hinted, benchmarked, and documented.
 Many other maze generation packages lack this level of rigor and scope, and some [@ayaz2008maze] appear to simply no longer be accessible.